Ecodistrict

-An ecodistrict or eco-district is a neologism associating the terms "district" and "eco" as an abbreviation of ecological.

-It designates an urban planning aiming to integrate objectives of sustainable development and social equity and reduce the ecological footprint of a neighborhood, urban area, or region.
-This notion insists on the consideration of the whole environmental issues by way of a collaborative process.
+An ecodistrict or eco-district (from "ecological" and "district") is a neighborhood, urban area, or region whose urban planning aims to integrate objectives of sustainable development and social equity, and to reduce the district's ecological footprint.
+The notion of an "ecodistrict" insists on the consideration of all environmental issues, via a collaborative process.

 In order to design ecodistricts, one needs to completely redesign their energy system plans.
 The usage of photovoltaic panels and electric vehicles is common.

 Examples

 Ecodistricts can be found in metropolises such as :